 When not working on stage or in front of the camera, Professor Cannon is on the road or in the air traveling to as many corners of the globe as he can reach.

-Introduction to Theatre, Theatre History, Online Learning, Acting Fundamentals, Scene Study, Directing, Acting for the Camera, Theatre Production, Motion Picture Performance Production
+Introduction to Theatre, Theatre History, Online Learning, Acting Fundamentals, Film Directing & Scene Study, Acting for the Camera, Theatre Production, Motion Picture Performance Production

 Associate Professor of Theatre Arts, Chair

 Office phone: (714) 564-5668

 Professor Chamberlain is an alumna of Cal-State, Long Beach where she received her MFA in Acting with a specialization in Theatre Pedagogy.
 She is also an alumna of Fullerton College and Cal-State, Fullerton where she graduated Summa Cum Laude and top of her graduating class, earning her BA in Theatre Arts with an emphasis in Musical Theatre.
 Before teaching and directing at Santa Ana College, Professor Chamberlain taught courses at her alma maters, CSULB and FC.
 She has been an educator since 2004 and a director of regional and national productions since 2000.
 Outside of SAC, Professor Chamberlain adjudicates and conducts workshops for various high school theatre awards programs, including CETA, MTCA, and the Spirit of the MACY Awards where she has served both an Advisor to the Board, as well as the Board Vice President.